Desbeers/Kodio/README.md

 #  Kodio

-## A macOS and iPad music remote for [Kodi](https://kodi.tv)
+## A macOS Ventura music remote for [Kodi](https://kodi.tv)

-Kodio is written in SwiftUI 4 for macOS Ventura and iPadOS 16.
+**Kodio** is written in SwiftUI 4 for macOS Ventura.
 Kodi version 19 *Matrix* is required.

 ![Screenshot](https://github.com/Desbeers/Kodio/raw/main/screenshot.png)

-My goal is to share as much code between the platforms, while still make them feel as *native* as possible.
-Both versions have exactly the same functionalities except for `rating syncing`, that is macOS only.

-Unlike most SwiftUI programmers, my main focus is for macOS.
+Unlike most SwiftUI programmers, my focus is on macOS.
 It is a challenge because there is *by far* less information about SwiftUI on macOS.
 Well, part of the fun.

-### macOS

-- Kodio can synchronise playcounts and ratings between Kodi and Apple Music.
+There are plenty Kodi music remotes for iOS and iPadOS.
+The _official Kodi Remote for iOS_ (in the AppStore) works very well and [KODI Music Remote](https://kodimusicremote.com/) is simply great!

+For macOS, there is none, except mine.
+I think it is also a little bit great, haha!

 ### Bugs, bugs, bugs!

-Yes, I know.
-Kodio is a bit buggy and always will be.
+Yes, I know. **Kodio** is a bit buggy and always will be.
 Learning everyday something new and Kodio will always be work in progress.
 Part of the hobby!
 It is not my job.
 Not even close; I'm actually a seaman with a lot of free time, haha!

 ## Dependencies

-Komodio depends on the following Swift Packages that are in my GitHub account:
+**Kodio** depends on the following Swift Package that is also in my GitHub account:

 - [SwiftlyKodiAPI](https://github.com/Desbeers/swiftlykodiapi/).
 The Swift API to talk to Kodio.